Immunity is the body’s self-defense mechanism to keep diseases at bay.

 Humoral immunity

-This is one where self-defense if done by antibodies.
-I.e. no cellular components are not involved.
+This is one where antibodies do self-defense without the involvement of cellular components.
 The end result is the neutralization of foreign bodies.

 Cellular immunity